bbauska/W3Cx-3of5/README.md

 <h4>Note about Boolean attributes syntax</h4>

-**Important: **: For "Boolean" attributes, such as autofocus, required, optional, etc., you are able to either write autofocus="autofocus", or just use the attribute name "autofocus" without setting a value.
+<b>Important:</b> For "Boolean" attributes, such as autofocus, required, optional, etc., you are able to either write autofocus="autofocus", or just use the attribute name "autofocus" without setting a value.

 Read [these explanations](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#boolean-attributes) for a complete description of the syntax of Boolean attributes.